CallumWalterWhite/CallumWalterWhite/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at MHR as a Tech Lead
+- 🔭 I’m currently working at MHR as a Data Engineer
 - ⚡ I'm a Microsoft Fan boy...
 Azure with .Net
-- 🌱 I’m currently working on a multi-social media integrator

 - **Website**: [cjw-dev](https://cjw-dev.com)